 Directed by Les Landau

-Sometimes there are episodes which come across much better than they originally appear.
+Sometimes there are episodes that come across much better than they originally appear.
 Clues is one of these.
 In the beginning, it seems like another “Data malfunctions” show.
-The problem with these shows is that if Data were so easy to manipulate and cause to malfunction, he would be a serious security risk for Starfleet.
+The problem with these shows is that if Data were so easy to manipulate and cause to malfunction, it would be a serious security risk for Starfleet.
 Fortunately, this episode evolves into something much better.

 Since a wormhole acts as a sort of “short cut” through space between two points, the ship is now quite a ways away from the planet.
 Data talks Captain Picard (Patrick Stewart) and Commander Riker (Jonathan Frakes) out of investigating the planet themselves, urging them to send a probe instead.

 No sooner is that done than things begin to stop making sense.
 The information the probe sends back conflicts with the original data collected on the planet.
 A botanist’s experiment suddenly shows a full day’s growth.

 Slowly suspicion begins to focus on Data.
 Something happened that he is not telling the crew about.
 Picard is determined to get to the bottom of exactly what happened after his ship encountered that wormhole.

 The mystery evolves splendidly (I won’t give away the ending!)
 The writers cleverly crafted a sequence of events to steer the viewer in a certain direction, giving critical bits of information at just the right time.
 Just when I thought I was onto something, all of a sudden the story went in a very different direction.